Depending on where the leak happened, both the homeowner and the water supplier are responsible.

 If you rent your house, the care of pipes may be the responsibility of your landlord or leasing agent.
 For confirmation, check your tenancy agreement or contact your rental agent or landlord.

-Therefore, It is important to ask the tenant and other arrangements before you rent a property.
+Therefore, It is important to ask the tenant and other arrangements before you rent a property. make sure to call plumber near me soon, too.

 WHO IS RESPONSIBLE FOR LEAKING PIPES ON SHARED PROPERTIES?